daisybio/ASimulatoR/README.md

   - `max_genes` : The maximum number of genes/exon supersets to be
     included in the process of splice variant creation.
-Default `NULL` which means that all available exon supersets will be used.
+Default `NULL` which means that all available exon supersets will be used. **This is a computation heavy default and you might want to adjust it\!**

   - `exon_junction_coverage` : Should the real coverage of exons,
     junctions and retained introns be written into a additional file.